adrian-bg/remix/README.md

 The **Wallet service** has his own database and is responsible for creating/updating user accounts (wallets) and maneging transactions

-The **Payment processor** is responsible for integrating a payment provider and communicating with it (them).
+The **Payment processor** has his own database and is responsible for integrating a payment provider and communicating with it (them).

 The **MySQL** container brings 2 main databases up and running and 2 more for testing.
 The services connect to mysql at http://mysql:3306 with default user: `root` and password: `secret`
 - authenticator
 - test_authenticator
 - wallet
 - test_wallet
+- payment
+- test_payment

 The **phpMyAdmin** is for mainly for visualization and working with the records in the db for development purposes.
 It can be reached at http://localhost:3400 where server is `mysql`, user is `root` and password is `secret`